smarc-project/smarc2/behaviours/wasp_bt/README.md

 - Action Servers need to publish their "heartbeat" to the WARA_PS_ACTION_SERVER_HB_TOPIC for the tasks to show up as available on the MQTT agent.

 **NOTE:** The WARA-PS agent will only report data to the MQTT broker if the SMaRC topics are being published by the vehicle.
 So remember to make a publisher that fills out the SMaRC topics.

+### HEALTH TOPIC
+The Behavior Tree has a health subtree that listens to the output of the vehicle health node on SMaRCTopics.VEHICLE_HEALTH_TOPIC.
+If you don't have a vehicle health node running, refer to the `smarc2/scripts/smarc_bringups/scripts/lolo_bringup.sh` script for a way to "fake" the vehicle health node.
+This is necessary for the behaviour tree to function properly, as it relies on the health status of the vehicle to make decisions.
+Not recommended on a real vehicle.

 ## ROS Topics Produced